-OFFICE OF THE CORONER 4050 Bridge View Drive Suite 500, Perimeter Center North Charleston, SC 29405 Phone: (843) 746-4030 Fax: (843) 746-4033 To the Citizens of Charleston County, I am pleased to share the 2015 Annual Report for the Charleston County Coroner's Office.
-The goal of providing this information is to increase public awareness of the role of the Coroner's Office and to focus attention on the causes and manners of death in our county.
+OFFICE OF THE CORONER

+4050 Bridge View Drive Suite 500, Perimeter Center North Charleston, SC 29405

+Phone: (843) 746-4030 Fax: (843) 746-4033

+To the Citizens of Charleston County,

+I am pleased to share the 2016 Annual Report for the Charleston County Coroner's Office The goal of providing this information is to increase public awareness of the role of the Coroner's Office and to focus attention on the causes and manners of death in our county.
 It is my hope that the sharing of this information will assist in efforts to reduce the number of preventable deaths, to the extent possible.

 The information contained in this annual report is gathered from sources reviewed by the Charleston County Coroner's Office to include autopsy reports, police reports, death certificates, cremation permits and motor vehicle reports, among others.

-I hope that you will find this up-to-date and detailed information to be in a format that is accurate, valuable and easy to read.
-If you have any questions or need additional information, please feel free to contact the Charleston County Coroner's Office.
-As always, thank you for your support, Rae H. Wooten, RN, BSN, F-ABMDI Coroner of Charleston County, SC
+I hope that you will find this up-to-date and detaoled information to be in a format that is accurate and easy to read and is of value to you.

+If you have any questions or need any additional information, please feel free to contact the Charleston County Coroner's Office.

+As always, thank you for your support,

+Rae H. Wooten, RN, BSN, F-ABMDI Coroner of Charleston County, SC

+DEDICATION

+This report is dedicated to the decedents, and the citizens of Charleston County and beyond, who grieve the loss of loved ones whose deaths are statistically reflected here.
+It has been an honor and privilege to serve you during this time of greatest need.

 Table of Contents

 Mission Statement 5

 Description, Purpose and Functions 5

-New in 2015 7

-Size and Population of Charleston County 8
+Size and Population of Charleston County 7

-Organizational Chart 9
+Organizational Chart 8

-Investigation and Disposition of Cases 10
+Investigation and Disposition of Cases 9

-Cause and Manner of Death 12
+Cause and Manner of Death 11

-Statistics
+Statistics 12

-Homicides
+Homicides 13

-Suicides
+Suicides 15

-Accidents
+Accidents 16

-Natural Deaths 18
+Natural Deaths 17

-Undetermined deaths 18
+Undetermined deaths

 MISSION STATEMENT

 To conduct medicolegal death investigations in an independent, compassionate and professional manner serving as a representative of the decedents and survivors to facilitate a thorough understanding of the circumstances surrounding a death.

 DESCRIPTION, PURPOSE AND FUNCTION OF THE CHARLESTON COUNTY CORONER'S OFFICE

-The Coroner, Rae H. Wooten, RN, BSN, F-ABMDI, is an elected official who oversees a separate and independent law enforcement agency which serves the residents of Charleston County by conducting parallel investigations of any sudden and unexpected death, or those deaths that occur under violent or suspicious circumstances.
+The Coroner, Rae H. Wooten, RN, BSN, F-ABMDI, is an elected official who oversees a separate and independent law enforcement agency serving the residents of Charleston County by conducting parallel investigations of any sudden and unexpected death, or those deaths that occur under violent or suspicious circumstances.
 While the Coroner is elected, the Coroner's Office operates as an entity of Charleston County Government and is funded by tax revenue provided by the citizens of Charleston County.
 An annual budget is proposed and submitted to the Charleston County Council for approval.
 The approved budget for the specified fiscal year is administered through the finance department of Charleston County Government.